 The Organization provides certain services for youth and their families under an agreement with the Santa Clara County Mental Health Department ("SCCMHD").
 Subsequent to the close of each fiscal year covered in the agreement, the annual costs billed and reimbursed to the Organization are subject to audits by the SCCMHD and the State of California.
 The Organization has established a contingency account to reserve for the possibility of adjustment to the reimbursed amounts for years that are still open to State and SCCMHD audits.
 The accrued contingency balance represents balances for open years back to the fiscal year ended June 30, 2010.
-No audits were conducted by the State or SCCMHD during the year ended June 30, 2019, and the accrued contingency reserve totaled \$2,756,720 at June 30, 2019.
+No audits were conducted by the State or SCCMHD during the year ended June 30, 2020 and 2019, and the accrued contingency reserve totaled \$2,450,157 and \$2,756,720 at June 30, 2020 and 2019, respectively.